emiliehwolf/RepData_PeerAssessment1/PA1_template.md

 It appears the mean and median are unaffected by this method of imputation.
 By comparison, the histogram here has a higher count of days close to the mean and median, but that was expected.

-The mean has remained the same, and the medium has increased by 1.
+The mean has remained the same, and the median has increased by 1.

 We will use this imputed data for the final question...